TrafficPLANit/PLANitPy2J/SETUP_README.md

 python -m twine upload -u ___username___ -p ___password___ dist/*
 ```

-to install we can leave out the additional utl index and simply call
+to install we can leave out the additional index and simply call

 ```python
 pip install PLANit-Python